 - I don’t see how my work contributes to the overall goals of the company.

 Cultures are either created organically or through deliberate and consistent planning and action.
 The best organizations understand their culture and take careful steps to manage and promote it effectively.
 One of the ways organizations begin to manage their culture is to gather feedback from employees to see how aligned they are with the current and/or desired culture.
-A good way to do this is to define the desired cultural attributes and then measure them through an employee survey.
+One way to do this is to define the desired cultural attributes and then measure them through an employee survey.

 Here are 12 attributes to evaluate your organization culture: